 - identify the appropriate delegated power;

-- examine the relevant policy guidelines;
+- refer to any relevant policy or guidelines; and

 - make a decision given the available facts and supporting information.